unm-digital-history/campus-history/essays/lobo-statues/index.md

 # The Lobo

-{% include figure.html class="img-center" width="65%" height="100" caption="One of the smaller _Spirit of the Lobo_ statues posed near the Duck Pond" src="images/lobo-snow-1.jpg"%}
+{% include figure.html class="img-left" width="65%" height="100" caption="One of the smaller _Spirit of the Lobo_ statues posed near the Duck Pond" src="images/lobo-snow-1.jpg"%}

 Among the numerous public art installations on campus, you'll encounter many iterations of the University's mascot, the Lobo.
 First suggested in 1920, the Lobo is a recognizable and beloved school symbol, representing teamwork and fearlessness.[^mascot] Let's take a tour of the statues around campus.